Artículo Científico presentado por

 Referencias

 Sucar Escamilla, D. P. 2018.
 Inactivation of Salmonella Typhimurium on Sunflower Seeds by High Intensity Light Pulses and Lemongrass Essential Oil in Vapor Phase.
 Artículo Científico Licenciatura.
 Ingeniería Química.
-Departamento en Ingeniería Química, Alimentos y Ambiental, Escuela de Ingeniería, Universidad de las Américas Puebla.
+Departamento de Ingeniería Química, Alimentos y Ambiental, Escuela de Ingeniería, Universidad de las Américas Puebla.
 Diciembre.
 Derechos Reservados © 2018.